Carve a Mushroom Pumpkin With This Free Carving Stencil

-If your mushroom pumpkin is starting to look droopy and shriveled, give it a cold-water bath to revive it.
+And, with a little extra help, you can keep your carving looking fresh all season!
+Spread a thin layer of Vaseline ($4, Target) on the carved areas to keep them from rotting.
+And if your mushroom pumpkin is starting to look droopy and shriveled, give it a cold-water bath to revive it.
 Just dunk the whole pumpkin in a cooler of ice water for up to eight hours to rehydrate and firm up.
-Don't try this tip with real mushrooms though: They'll soak up water like sponges and become less tasty to eat!

-1. Clear out the inside of your pumpkin by scooping out the fibrous strands and seeds with a stiff metal spoon or scoop.
-Pare down the side of the pumpkin you're planning to carve by scraping it to a 1-inch thickness.
+Clear out the inside of your pumpkin by scooping out the fibrous strands and seeds with a stiff metal spoon or scoop.
+Pare down the inside portion of the pumpkin you're planning to carve by scraping it to a 1-inch thickness.

-2. Secure your mushroom stencil to the pumpkin's exterior with clear tape, flattening the paper with your hands as best you can.
+Secure your mushroom stencil to the pumpkin's exterior with clear tape ($3, Target), flattening the paper with your hands as best you can.
 Perforate the stencil lines with a needle tool, piercing through both the paper and the pumpkin skin underneath.
-(Hint: Keep pin holes closely spaced, ideally within 1/8 inch of each other.)
-Pull off the pattern.
+Hint: Keep pin holes closely spaced, ideally within 1/8 inch of each other.
+Remove the pattern.

-3. Etch the mushroom spots and cap line with a chisel or razor blade, removing the pumpkin's top layer of skin from these areas.
-Carve areas surrounding the mushrooms by using a skinny crafts knife to saw completely through the pumpkin wall, following the pin hole cutting guide.
+Use the tools in a pumpkin carving kit ($11, Target) to etch and carve the design.
+Etch the mushroom spots and cap line with a chisel or razor blade, removing the pumpkin's top layer of skin from these areas.
+Carve areas surrounding the mushrooms by using a thin knife to saw completely through the pumpkin wall, following the pin hole cutting guide.